How to Fix the 419 Page Expired Error in Laravel 13 (2026 Guide)

-In this guide, I'll walk you through what causes the 419 error, how to diagnose it, and the various ways to fix it in Laravel 12 and Laravel 13.
-Whether you're dealing with expired sessions, missing tokens, or webhook integrations, I've got you covered.
+In this guide, I'll walk you through what causes the 419 error, how to diagnose it, and the various ways to fix it.
+Everything here applies to Laravel 12 and below, but I've updated it for Laravel 13 and its new origin-aware CSRF protection.
+Whether you're dealing with expired sessions, missing tokens, or webhook integrations, I've got you covered in this article.

 What is the 419 Page Expired Error?